airvlab/grasp-anything/docs/_docs/01-introduction.md

   <img src="../../assets/images/homepage-num-objects.png" alt="num-objects" style="width: 49%;" />
 </p>

-Grasp-Anything contains over four times as many samples as related datasets, showcasing its significantly greater degree of object diversity.
-This is further evidenced by the number of objects and coverage of nearly double the LVIS categories [1] compared to other datasets.
+Grasp-Anything contains over four times as many samples as related datasets and has a greater degree of object diversity, which is evidenced by the number of objects and coverage of nearly double the LVIS categories [[1]](#references) compared to other datasets.

 <p align="center">
   <img src="../../assets/images/pos-tags.png" alt="pos-tags" style="width: 50%;" />